iot49/docker-stacks/README.md

 ### Pip

 The additional content can be either installed into the container or on the host (if a volume is mounted on `/home/jovyan`).
-For the latter case, specify the `--user` options with `pip`.
+For the latter case, specify the `--user` option with `pip`.

 ```
 pip install [--user] <package>